Shall We Dance? (1996 film): Plot

 Later, after being rebuffed by Mai, Sugiyama discovers to his surprise that his passion for ballroom dance has survived her rejection.
 Indeed, dance, rather than Mai, has given Sugiyama the meaning in life that he was looking for.

 Masako, noticing his odd behavior, believes he is having an affair, prompting her to hire a private detective to follow him.
 Meanwhile, along with his classmates, Sugiyama enters an amateur competition, only to find out that his wife, having finally learned the truth from the detective (who has now become a devoted fan of ballroom dancing), is in the audience.
 Surprised by this, he stumbles and nearly knocks his dance partner to the floor.
 Though he successfully catches her, he accidentally rips the skirt of her dress off.
 Both leave the contest.
 Sugiyama later learns that Aoki was disqualified.
-When Aoki is ridiculed at work after his colleagues read of his failure in the newspaper, Sugiyama stands up and tells them not to mock something they don't understand.
+When Aoki is ridiculed at work after his colleagues read of his failure in the newspaper, Sugiyama stands up and tells them not to mock something they do not understand.

 At home, Sugiyama tells his family that he has given up dance.
 A little while later, he is visited by Toyoko and Aoki, who try to get him to return and tell him to come to a farewell party for Mai, who is leaving for Blackpool.
 They hand him a letter from Mai in which she explains her own past failure at Blackpool, attributing it to her dancing alone and not truly trusting her partner and how working with Sugiyama and Toyoko reinspired her to try again.
 Sugiyama at last has a real conversation with Masako about what happened, but angrily tells her he is through with dance, even when she asks him to teach her.
 But he gives in and they reconcile when his daughter Chikage pushes them together and he teaches her some steps.
 On the way home the next day, he looks out of the train window and sees a sign in the dance studio window “Shall we dance, Mr. Sugiyama”.
 He changes his mind and heads to the party, arriving in time for the last dance, where Mai will choose her partner.
 Mai approaches him and asks him “Shall we dance?".